 - your name (and address if you want a written quotation);

 - whether you are selling or buying, or both;

-- the address or at least the Local Authority area of the house you hope to buy (and the house you are selling, if different from your own
+- the address or at least the Local Authority area of the property you hope to buy (and the property you are selling, if different from your own address);

 - the prices at which you expect to sell and/or buy; and

 - the name of any mortgage provider(s) in respect of the sale and the purchase.